segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 The Understand your prediction dashboard displays the following model metrics:

-- **AUC**, or Area under [the ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic){:target="_blank"}; AUC lands between 0 and 1, where 1 is a perfect future prediction, and 0 represents the opposite.
+- **AUC**, or Area under [the ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic){:target="_blank"}; AUC values range from 0 to 1, with 1 indicating a perfect prediction and 0 indicating the opposite.
 Higher AUC indicates better predictions.
 - **Lift Quality**, which measures the effectiveness of a predictive model.
 Segment calculates lift quality as the ratio between the results obtained with and without the predictive model.
 Higher lift quality indicates better predictions.
 - **Log Loss**; the more a predicted probability diverges from the actual value, the higher the log-loss value will be.
 Lower log loss indicates better predictions.
 - **Top contributing events**; this graph visually describes the events factored into the model, as well as the associated weights used to create the prediction.